14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 ## When you are estimating a project, what tool do you use to calculate the price?

-<div class="js-component-blog-estimation-survey-pie-chart u-margin-bottom-half estimation-post-pie-chart estimation-post-pie-chart--donut"
+<div class="js-component-blog-estimation-survey-pie-chart u-margin-both-half estimation-post-pie-chart estimation-post-pie-chart--donut"
      data-labels='["A spreadsheet software such as Excel or Google Sheets", "Pen, paper and a nice calculator.", "I don´t use anything, I just make up a number.", "Trello", "Notes / Google Docs", "A combination of multiple tools / bespoke software"]' data-values="[18, 5, 2, 1, 1, 1]"
      data-type="donut">